amieres/FsDepend/README.md

-# Simpler Dependency
+# Forget FsDepend there is a better simpler Dependency

-The simplest and best dependency injection I know, (and I have tried them all: partial application, Interfaces with Flexible types, Reader monad, I even developed my own: *FsDepend*) is defined in just one line:
+The simplest and best dependency injection method I know, (and I have tried them all: partial application, Interfaces with Flexible types, Reader monad, I even developed my own version: **FsDepend**) is defined in just one line:

     type Dependency<'T>(definition:'T) = member val D = definition  with get, set